01-mu/back-directory/README.md

 ## Developer guide

-See `docs/development.md` for development setup and implementation details.
+See `docs/development.md` for development setup, local debugging, and implementation details.

 ## Layout

 - scripts/: distribution scripts (install.sh, bd.zsh, bd.bash)
 - src/: Rust implementation (bd-core)

-### Uninstall
+## Uninstall

-Since installation is done by placing files on your PATH and adding shell config, uninstall is a manual cleanup of those files and changes.
+Uninstall is a manual cleanup of files and shell config changes.

 1) Locate the installed binary (the path will be used below):